 Justice Elena Kagan filed another concurring opinion, joined by Stephen Breyer.
 Although Kagan did not find the plain words of the ADA as compelling as did the majority, she believed that the history of the act had recognized that it had broad discretion in implementing the law and creating exceptions to it.
 She did, however, think that the new rules were overly broad in that they applied to organizations that had previously been content to allow private insurers to provide such coverage.

-Ginsburg thought ruling allows religious beliefs to overwhelm others' rights
+Dissenters thought ruling allowed religious beliefs to overwhelm others' rights

 Justice Ruth Bader Ginsburg filed the sole dissent, which was joined by Justice Sonia Sotomayor.
 Ginsberg believed the majority decision was unbalanced in that it allowed the religious beliefs of some “to overwhelm the rights and interests of others who do not share those beliefs” thus defeating the “seamless” system that Congress had created to do so.
 She believed that between 70,550 and 126,400 women would lose coverage under this rule.